-Ground Wasps: Identification, Nest Removal, and Sting Treatment
+Ground Wasps: Identification, Holes, Nest Removal & Sting Treatment Guide

 Finding wasps flying low over your lawn or disappearing into small holes in the soil can be alarming.
 These are ground wasps — a broad category of wasp species that build their nests underground rather than in trees, eaves, or walls.
 Understanding what species you’re dealing with, whether they pose a real threat, and how to remove a wasp nest in the ground safely will help you make the right decision for your family and yard.